ChitambarLab/Development-Guide/README.md

 * Is tested sufficiently to ensure bug free operation and correctness of functionality.
 * Is documented such that a collaborator can make sense of your work.

-All new code should be developed in a feature branch named for the work it contains.

 1. Create a new branch: `git checkout -b new-feature-name`
 2. Write and test some code.
 3. Add changes to to your branch: `git add new_file`
 4. Commit changes to your branch: `git commit -m "short description of change"`
-5. Rebase your commits on top of integration: `git pull --rebase origin integration`
-6. Push your changes to the local branch: `git push -u origin new-feature-name`
+5. Push your changes to the local branch: `git push -u origin new-feature-name`

 ### Merge changes

-When a feature is complete, it's code must be merged with the integration branch.
+When a feature is complete, it's code must be merged into the master branch.

-1. Pull the integration branch into your feature branch: `git pull --rebase origin integration`
-    * Test your changes to make sure nothing is broken from integration.
-    * Commit any changes from integration to your feature branch: `git push -u origin new-feature-name`
-2. Checkout integration branch: `git checkout integration`
-3. Merge feature branch with integration branch: `git merge new-feature-name`
-4. Push merged commits to head of integration: `git push -u origin integration`
+This is done by creating a *pull request* through the github UI.

+A pull request enables:
+* Collaborators to review your changes.
+* Automated tests to be run before merging.

 ## Setup